Tycro-Games/tycro-games.github.io/_posts/2025-10-27-Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++.md

 ## Upscaling using HQX shaders

 The HQX shader is used to make the image look like it is at a higher resolution.
-It has been been implemented in godot [here](https://github.com/Thomas-Holtvedt/opengs/blob/8a86111d108fe3bcaef8c827529978e84ff8131c/map/shaders/map3d.gdshader) or in [Unreal Engine](https://www.youtube.com/watch?v=VjfHYfNEA_w).
+It has been been implemented in godot [here](https://github.com/Thomas-Holtvedt/opengs/blob/8a86111d108fe3bcaef8c827529978e84ff8131c/map/shaders/map3d.gdshader) or in [Unreal Engine](https://www.youtube.com/watch?v=VjfHYfNEA_w)(check the description of the video for the code).
 You can check the [shadertoy][hqx_shader] to have an interactive experience with the shader.

 ![alt text](/assets/assets-2025-10-27/upscaled.png)
 *Upscaled result using HQX*